 To provide an exclusive customer experience, in this “me-commerce” logic, the company’s goal must be also set to personalize exchanges.
 The idea is not simply to adjust the course of the after-sales service to the customer.

-Your customer service can also support a customer, in person, during the pre-sales process, to make the right selection of a product, size or color.
+Your eCommerce customer service can also support a customer, in person, during the pre-sales process, to make the right selection of a product, size, or color.

-By personalizing the support and online experience along the way, your e-commerce customer service helps achieving customer satisfaction.
+By personalizing the support and online experience along the way, your eCommerce customer service helps to achieve customer satisfaction.

 4. Take Leverage in Multiple Channels Approach